Albert Glass

 In 1967, after attending Hendon Police College in London, Glass became the island's first police officer.

 Family

-Glass was born on 25 January 1935 to Frank Glass and Clara: "Mary" (Swain).
+Glass was born on 25 January 1935 to Frank Glass and Clara "Mary".
 His father was the son of Robert Franklin Glass, son of Thomas Jordan Glass, a casualty of the 1885 Tristan da Cunha lifeboat disaster, and son of the island's founder William Glass.

-Glass is the cousin of Conrad Glass, Lewis Glass, James Glass and Anne Green former Chief Islanders.
+Glass is the cousin of former chief islanders Conrad Glass, Lewis Glass, James Glass and Anne Green.